-Pursuant to the terms of the Resolution, the Authority is prohibited from creating a pledge of or lien on the Trust Estate which is superior to the pledge that secures the Bonds.
-However, the Authority may create a pledge of or lien on the Trust Estate that is on parity with the pledge that secures the Bonds, and in that connection incur additional indebtedness, provided that certain conditions set forth in the Resolution are satisfied.
+Pursuant to the terms of the Resolution, the Authority is prohibited from creating a pledge of or lien on the Trust Estate that is superior to the pledge that secures the Series 2018 Bonds.
+However, the Authority may create a pledge of or lien on the Trust Estate that is on parity with the pledge that secures the Series 2018 Bonds, and in that connection incur additional indebtedness, provided that certain conditions set forth in the Resolution are satisfied.

+Capital Cost Obligations.
+One or more Series of Obligations may be issued to pay, or to provide for the payment of, all or part of Capital Costs.
+Such Obligations are to be issued upon receipt by the Trustee of (i) a certificate of an Authorized Officer stating that, based on the reasonable expectations of such Authorized Officer, the Authority will be in compliance with its covenant summarized under the caption "Rate Covenant" for the Fiscal Year in which such Obligations are being issued; and (ii) a certificate of an Authorized Officer certifying, based on the Authority's records, that Gross Revenues for any twelve (12) consecutive months out of the last eighteen (18) months immediately preceding the incurrence or issuance of such Obligations, adjusted so as to reflect what would have been in effect for such twelve (12) month period with any fare increase at least thirty (30) days prior to the date of incurrence or issuance of such Obligations, shall at least equal 400% of the Average Annual Aggregate Debt Service (with respect to all Obligations and Parity Debt, including the Obligations being incurred or issued) for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of any Outstanding Obligations; provided that for purposes of computing such coverage ratio for any Obligations issued on or after November 15, 2018, the computation of Gross Revenues shall exclude any Future Dedicated Revenues received by the Authority.
 For a description of the Capital Improvement Program of the Authority, which may result in the issuance of additional Obligations, and certain outstanding debt of the Authority, see "CERTAIN AUTHORITY FINANCIAL INFORMATION - Capital Improvement Program" and "- Outstanding Debt" herein.

-Capital Costs.
-Obligations may be issued to pay, or to provide for the payment of, all or part of Capital Costs.
-Such Obligations are to be issued upon receipt by the Trustee of (i) a certificate of an Authorized Officer stating that, based on the reasonable expectations of such Authorized Officer, the Authority will be in compliance with its covenant summarized under the caption "Rate Covenant" for the Fiscal Year in which such Obligations are being issued; and (ii) a certificate of an Authorized Officer certifying, based on the Authority's records, that Gross Revenues for any twelve (12) consecutive months out of the last eighteen (18) months immediately preceding the incurrence or issuance of such Obligations, adjusted so as to reflect what would have been in effect for such twelve (12) month period with any fare increase at least thirty (30) days prior to the date of incurrence or issuance of such Obligations, shall at least equal 400% of the Average Annual Aggregate Debt Service (with respect to all Obligation and Parity Debt, including the obligations being incurred or issued) for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of any Outstanding Obligations.

 Refunding Obligations.
 One or more Series of Refunding Obligations may be issued to refund (including by redemption, payment at maturity or in connection with exchanges or tenders) all or any portion of any Outstanding Obligations or Parity Debt.
-Such Obligations are to be issued upon receipt by the Trustee of a certificate of an Authorized Officer stating either (i) after giving effect thereto, the Debt Service with respect to such Obligations is less in each Fiscal Year than the Debt Service with respect to the Obligations or Parity Debt, as applicable, being refunded for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of the Obligations or Parity Debt being refunded; or (ii) the Gross Revenue test summarized in the preceding paragraph.
+Such Obligations are to be issued upon receipt by the Trustee of a certificate of an Authorized Officer stating either (i) after giving effect thereto, the Debt Service with respect to such Obligations is less in each Fiscal Year than the Debt Service with respect to the Obligations or Parity Debt, as applicable, being refunded for the period commencing with the Fiscal Year next following the incurrence or issuance of such Obligations and ending with the Fiscal Year which includes the latest maturity or payment date of the Obligations or Parity Debt being refunded; or (ii) the Gross Revenues test summarized in the preceding paragraph.